simulator-mcp-server

 Use Cases

-Use cases for the simulator-mcp-server include automated testing of iOS applications, continuous integration workflows, and development environments where programmatic control over simulators is required.
+Use cases include automated testing of iOS applications, continuous integration pipelines that require simulator access, and development workflows that benefit from programmatic control over simulator instances.

 Content